 If the button is grayed out, then a Stream already exists for that query.

 By default, the Stream takes the name of the query.
-You can change that to be more descriptive by clicking into the title and entering a name of your choice.
+You can change that to be more descriptive by clicking the More ( ⋮ ) icon and selecting Rename.

 To view the Stream in a notebook or dashboard, click View stream.

 By default, Streams are given the query parameters as the name.
-You can change that to be more descriptive by clicking the hamburger icon and choosing Rename.
+You can change that to be more descriptive by clicking the More ( ⋮ ) icon and choosing Rename.

-You can delete a Stream by clicking the hamburger icon for the Stream on the list view and choosing Delete.
+You can delete a Stream by clicking the More ( ⋮ ) icon for the Stream on the list view and choosing Delete.

 Deleting a Stream also deletes all historical data persisted for that Stream and can’t be undone, so be sure you want to delete it!